Sv0sk111/Flappy-Bird---Night-edition/README.md

 # Flappy-Bird---Night-edition
+The flappy bird game is not my idea.
+I just recreated it.
-The flappy bird game is not my idea i just recreated it the original flappy bird was a game in 2013
+The original flappy bird was a game in 2013.